brunoclpinto/BUFY/README.md

    cargo run --bin budget_core_cli -- load demo-ledger.json
    ```

+   Named simulations persist alongside the ledger.
+Use `create-simulation`, `enter-simulation`, `simulation add/modify/exclude`, `list-simulations`, `summary <simulation>`, `apply-simulation`, and `discard-simulation` to manage and compare "what-if" scenarios without mutating the base data.

    For more detail on the command set and how it ties back to the ledger model, check `docs/design_overview.md`.

 Additional architectural notes are captured in `docs/design_overview.md`.